fmaguire/mag_sim_paper/manuscript.md

 ### Contributions

 F.M. and B.J. conceived and designed the study, performed MAG analyses, generated the figures, and wrote the manuscript.
-W.Y.V.L. and K.G. assisted in the analysis of genomic island and plasmid gene content analysis.
+W.Y.V.L. and K.G. provided key input on genomic island and subcellular localization analyses, respectively.
 All authors contributed to and approved the manuscript.

 ### Corresponding authors

 Correspondence to Finlay Maguire or Fiona S.L.
 Brinkman

+## Ethics declarations

+The authors declare no competing interests.

 ## Supplementary Information {#supplementals}